jbogard/MediatR.Extensions.Microsoft.DependencyInjection/README.md

 # MediatR extensions for Microsoft.Extensions.DependencyInjection

-Scans assemblies and adds handlers implementations to the container.
+Scans assemblies and adds handlers, preprocessors, and postprocessors implementations to the container.
 To use, with an `IServiceCollection` instance:

 ```
 services.AddMediatR(typeof(MyHandler));